adomingues/adomingues.github.io/_posts/2023-02-16-find-a-job-intro.md

 published: true
 ---

 Usually a Data Science job, and I am here to help you.
 In the past year or so I have been doing a lot of mentoring with bioinformaticians / data scientists who are looking to exit the professorship career path.
-It seems like I have been going a decent job because people keep approaching me for help on a regular basis.
-So I am making a series of posts with thoughts, notes and I guess advice collected through several mentoring conversations in the hope of reaching and helping a larger audience.
+It seems like I have been doing a decent job because people keep approaching me for help on a regular basis.
+So I am making a series of posts with thoughts, notes, and advice, collected through several mentoring conversations in the hope of reaching and helping a larger audience.

 The target audience are mid-to-late stage PhDs and Postdocs who have no desire of climbing the academic ladder.
 They will have data science skills of a very wide range.
 For example, very good knowledge of genomics but basic programming (R / bash), or strong biostatistics and basic knowledge of biology.
-The exact set of skill is not very important because the advice will be general enough, however I am targeting bioinformaticians because I feel like I am best placed to give advice to people with a similar(-ish) path to my own.
+The exact set of skills is not very important because the advice will be general, however I am targeting bioinformaticians because I feel like I am best placed to give advice to people with a similar(-ish) path to my own.

 **Note:** I consider bioinformatics broadly as part of what recently became known as Data Science.